activescott/sheetmonkey-extension/README.md

 Plugins can expose the following capabilities:

 * Account Menu Commands: Allows your plugin to add a menu item to the *Account* menu in Smartsheet and respond to clicks.
+* FUTURE:
-* FUTURE: Sheet Menu Commands...
+    * Sheet Menu Commands...
-* FUTURE: Row Menu Commands...
+    * Row Menu Commands...
-* FUTURE: Column Menu Commands...
+    * Column Menu Commands...
+    * Card Menu Commands...
-* FUTURE: Dynamically updating menu commands (their label for localization, visibility, enabled status, etc.)
+    * Dynamically updating menu commands (their label for localization, visibility, enabled status, etc.)
-* FUTURE: Column Indicators
+    * Column Indicators
-* FUTURE: Make it easier for a command to auth & call the Smartsheet API.
+    * Make it easier for a command to auth & call the Smartsheet API.
+    * Custom cell renderers (via formulas functions)
+        * Markdown, sparklines, etc.
+    * Keyboard shortcuts

 ### Manifest Format ###
 Below is a commented manifest (note comments aren't allowed in the actual JSON though).